 - Fellows will be reimbursed for their necessary expenses in the form of an allowance

-- Fellows may submit a brief report within three months of the end of their visit.
+- Fellows must submit a brief report within three months of the end of their visit.
 The University welcomes any comments and observations.

 Nominations for William Evans Visiting Fellowships will be called for from Heads of Department twice yearly.
-The closing dates for recommendations are mid March and mid September each year.
-For 2018, Round one closing date is 16 March and Round two closing date is 14 September.
+The closing dates for recommendations are mid-March and mid-September each year.
+For 2021, Round 1 has been cancelled and Round 2 closes 17 September 2021.
+Nominations are open to Australian applicants only.

 William Evans Visiting Fellows will normally be persons of academic distinction who have a strong record in research and/or teaching and/or professional practice.

 Submitting a proposal

 When submitting a proposal, a Head of Department should note that their nomination is competing for limited funding and should: